William Edward Macklin: Biography

 In 1880 he graduated from the University of Toronto, where he majored in medical science.
-In January 1886, Macklin was sent by the Foreign Christian Missionary Society and became the first missionary of the church to China.
+In January 1886, Macklin was sent by the Foreign Christian Missionary Society and became the first missionary of the Christian Church (Disciples of Christ) to China.
 He settled in Nanjing in April of that same year.
-Later he established three church in Nanjing.
-He started the Nanking Christian Hospital in 1890 and was completed in 1893, which is the first formal western hospital in Nanjing.
+Later he established three churches in Nanjing.
+He started the Nanking Christian Hospital, also known as the Drum Tower Hospital, in 1890 and was completed in 1893, which is the first formal western hospital in Nanjing.
 The hospital was locally known as "Ma Lin Hospital".
 He often preached in Chuxian, Hefei and other places in Anhui province.
 In January 1914, Jinling University acquired the hospital as an affiliated hospital, which was renamed "University Hospital of Nanking".

-In 1927, he left Nanjing and settled in California, United States, where he died on 8 August 1947.
+He was known as a public health reformer and follower of the social philosophy of Henry George.